 This is an article about vision and culture in management.

-During his presentation at Open Coffee 2 weeks ago, Radu Georgescu talked about the virtue of openly admitting failures as being a capital one for an entrepreneur, as a proof of character, vision and attitude, as I understood it.
+During his presentation at Open Coffee 2 weeks ago, Radu Georgescu talked about the virtue of openly admitting failures as being a capital one for an entrepreneur, as a proof of character, vision, and attitude, as I understood it.

-I challenge the successful entrepreneurs which read this article to comment on what their failures were in business and how they have
+I challenge the successful entrepreneurs who read this article to comment on their failures in business and how they have learned from these experiences.